What is project process? And how can marketers harness the power of project process to be more efficient and competitive?

 And make sure you tell them again and again until it becomes second nature.

-2. Streamline requests
+2. Streamline Requests

 You need to work on streamlining your request process.
 These are suggestions.
-Some of these might work for your environment and some of them not.
+Some of these might work for your environment and some of them might not.
 Take what works for you—or what you think might work—and give it a shot:

 It is easy to set up a shared email.
 Just make sure, if you do set up an email address where all project requests are received, that you have a really clear process with your team on how that email folder is managed and who's responsible for managing it.